Click on any of the following questions to jump to the answer:

 Here’s more detail about the underlying reasons we’ve seen for this problem:

-• You have the incoming call blocked in your cell phone.
+- You have the incoming call blocked in your cell phone.
 See the FAQ above for more information about the Caller ID number you will see on your Calling Device when turboDial calls it.

-• You have a spam call detection app or service, and it intercepts the call because it believes it is spam.
+You must be careful not to block calls from that number. - You have a spam call detection app or service, and it intercepts the call because it believes it is spam.

-You must be careful to configure any spam detection feature so that calls from your Caller ID numbers are not intercepted.
+You must be careful to configure any spam detection feature so that calls from your Caller ID numbers are not intercepted. - Your cell phone is not currently connected to the cellular network and the carrier cannot reach it.

-• You have a Sprint or T-Mobile cell phone and it is enabled to use WiFi for voice calls when it cannot get a cellular connection.
+In this case you need to move to a location with better coverage. - You have a Sprint or T-Mobile cell phone and it is enabled to use WiFi for voice calls when it cannot get a cellular connection.
 We’ve seen from experience that these carriers are not able to reliably deliver calls to cell phones over WiFi.
 You are likely missing other phone calls too, not just calls from turboDial.

 Our recommendation is to contact your carrier’s customer support and ask them why your phone isn’t ringing when called.
-If you cannot get their attention on the problem then you should escalate to find alternative solutions that allow you to reliably receive incoming calls.
+If you cannot get their attention on the problem then you should escalate to find alternative solutions that allow you to reliably receive incoming calls. - You have a VOIP phone service and either your Internet connection or your LAN is intermittently blocking access to the phone at your premises.

 You need to work with your VOIP phone service provider to isolate the problem.